-The Asset Manager monitors breaches and controversies for new and existing investments which largely relies on the quality of data supplied by external data providers.

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+The Asset Manager monitors breaches and controversies for new and existing investments which largely relies on the quality of data supplied by external data impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. providers.